March 23, 2018

 by Andy Saks, live auctioneer

-Here’s a sample video of a paddle raise I ran for Newbury College’s fundraiser at the Boston Seaport Hotel (that’s me in the suit!):
+Confused yet?
+Watching a paddle raise might help.
+Here’s a paddle raise I ran for Newbury College’s fundraiser at the Boston Seaport Hotel (that’s me in the suit!):

-As you can see, your paddle raise feels more direct and urgent than fundraising games and auctions.
-Instead of rewarding donors with prizes, you’re asking them to give money with no tangible return.
+As you can see, paddle raises feel more serious, direct and urgent than fundraising games and auctions.

 Chances are, you’ve got a few donors at your fundraiser with deep pockets, a few more with medium pockets, and many with relatively-shallow pockets.

 To give all donors the opportunity to donate their maximums, create a series of 5-7 different dollar amounts, or “levels.”

 STEP 1: SET YOUR HIGHEST DONATION LEVEL.
 Make it as high as you possibly can while still ensuring at least one generous donor will reach it.
 In my experience, that level is usually $5000, $10,000 or $20,000.
 For your organization, it might be $100 or $1,000,000.
 (Remember, just one $20,000 donation is worth forty $500 donations, so even if only one person will donate at your top level, let them!)

 STEP 2: SET YOUR LOWEST DONATION LEVEL.
 The amount should be low enough that almost all donors would be comfortable giving it.
 For my clients, this level is almost always $100.